yorkie/ios-tbb/README.md

 # TBB for iOS and its Simulators

-TBB is Interl(R) Threading Building Blocks C++ library for parallel programming.
+TBB is Intel(R) Threading Building Blocks C++ library for parallel programming.
 This repository is inspired by the [@turbulenz](https://github.com/turbulenz)'s [tbb-ios](https://github.com/turbulenz/tbb-ios).

 ## Getting Started